boylesoftware/x2node-rsparser/README.md

 	oi.id          AS   'a$items',
 	oi.id          AS     'aa$id',
 	oi.quantity    AS     'aa$quantity',
-	TRUE           AS     'aa$productOrServiceRef', -- value is ignored oi.product_id  AS       'aaa$Product',
+	TRUE           AS     'aa$productOrServiceRef', -- one must be present oi.product_id  AS       'aaa$Product',
 	oi.service_id  AS       'aaa$Service'
 FROM